Shubhf/SGA/README.md

 - Pair sampling: 20,000 pairs from test set

 ## Results
-Pre-computed geometry results are in results/.
+Pre-computed geometry results are in the repo.